JetBrains/kotlin/GRADLE_PLUGIN.md

     }

 When a common project is added as an `expectedBy` dependency, all the artifacts with the multiplatform support enabled will use it's `main` source set as a common module.
-One may specify a custom source set for each artifact using the `commonSourceSet` DSL method.
+One may specify custom source sets for each artifact using the `commonSourceSets` DSL method.
 In this case the multiplatform support will be also enabled for this artifact.

     konanArtifacts {
         program('foo') {
-            commonSourceSet 'customSourceSet'
+            commonSourceSets 'customSourceSet', 'anotherCustomSourceSet'
         }
     }